Scotland’s big four salmon rivers, the Dee, Spey, Tay and Tweed attract fisherman from around the globe in search of world-class salmon fishing.

 The record for the largest ever rod caught salmon in Scotland is a 64lb specimen taken from the River Tay in 1922.
 This is one of Scotland’s most complex river systems and many of the tributaries such as the Earn, Isla, Tummel, Garry, Dochart, Lyon and Eden also offer excellent salmon fishing.

-In the north east of Scotland, the River Don is one of the finest wild brown trout rivers in Europe and excellent pike and coarse fishing can be found around Loch Lomond, Loch Awe, the River Annan and other rivers around Dumfries & Galloway.
+In the north east of Scotland, the River Don is one of the finest wild brown trout rivers in Europe and excellent pike and coarse fishing can be found around Loch Lomond and Loch Awe.
+The River Annan in Dumfries & Galloway is renowned for the size of its brown trout, and salmon and sea trout can be found in the pristine waters of the River Luce.

 For further information and advice on fishing in Scotland, visit the Fish in Scotland website.